Saints top Lady Gaelic Knights and head to states

 Levy set the workhorse tone when she grabbed a rebound and sent a long pass to Hauer, who put in a layup for a 4-0 lead.
 The pace was ferocious the entire game, with plenty of contact.
 Ludden’s Laura Patulski picked up her second foul before the first quarter ended with the Saints leading 16-9.

-Constantly pushing the ball with no wasted perimeter passing, the teams played evenly in the second quarter.
-Ludden got a nice reverse layup from Rauch and a jump shot from the side by Meg Sierotnik, and Seton countered with several layups and also a 3-point jumper from McCann.
+Constantly pushing the ball with no wasted perimeter passing, the teams played fairly evenly in the second quarter.
+Ludden got a nice reverse layup from Rauch and a jump shot from the side by Meg Sierotnik, and Seton countered with several layups and also a 3-point jump shot from McCann.

 The Saints nipped the Lady Gaelic Knights 13-12 in the second quarter and took a 29-21 halftime lead.